Get the News! Your Parent Email

 Each summer we will be taking part in a Summer Mission Trip.
 This will be a way to introduce our students to their mission, give them a chance to explore their spiritual gifts, and introduce them to a world beyond their realm of experience.

-For 2017, we are doing an in-town Mission in Memphis.
+For 2017, we had an in-town Mission in Memphis.
 Contact george [at] stjohnsmemphis [dot] org for more info.